agama-project/agama-project.github.io/docs/user/reference/cli.md

 ## `agama config validate`

-Validate a profile using JSON Schema
+Validate a profile using JSON Schema.

 Schema is available at /usr/share/agama/schema/profile.schema.json Note: validation is always done as part of all other "agama config" commands.